NASA Announces New Event Protocols to Combat COVID-19

 NASA Staff Protocols

 - Race control and timing shall be restricted to essential personnel only.
-Both should be set up in a way that allows the recommended 6-foot distance to be maintained at all times.

 - In-car instruction will not be a required part of NASA HPDE curriculum until further notice.

 - HPDE Students that want to request in-car instruction may do so through the region hosting their respective event.